digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 It is recommended that your database is frequently backed up so that the data can be restored in case of a disaster.

-In the case of a restore, a participant can replay missing data from the synchronizer as long as the synchronizer's backup is more recent than that of the participant's.
+In the case of a restore, a participant can replay missing data from the sync domain as long as the sync domain's backup is more recent than that of the participant's.

 .. todo::
-  #. `Ability to recover from partial data loss on a synchronizer <https://github.com/DACH-NY/canton/issues/4839>`_.
+  #. `Ability to recover from partial data loss on a sync domain <https://github.com/DACH-NY/canton/issues/4839>`_.

 Order of Backups
 ~~~~~~~~~~~~~~~~

-It is important that the participant's backup is not more recent than the synchronizer's, as that would constitute a ledger fork.
+It is important that the participant's backup is not more recent than the sync domain's, as that would constitute a ledger fork.
 Therefore, if you back up
-both participant and synchronizer databases, always back up the participant database before the
+both participant and sync domain databases, always back up the participant database before the
-synchronizer.
-If you are using a sycnrhonizer integration, then back up the sequencer node before backing
+sync domain.
+If you are using a sync domain integration, then back up the sequencer node before backing
-up the underlying synchronizer storage (e.g. Besu files).
+up the underlying sync domain storage (e.g. Besu files).

-In case of a synchronizer restore from a backup, if a participant is ahead of the
+In case of a sync domain restore from a backup, if a participant is ahead of the
-synchronizer the participant will refuse to connect to the synchronizer (``ForkHappened``) and you must
+sync domain the participant will refuse to connect to the sync domain (``ForkHappened``) and you must
 either:

-- restore the participant's state to a backup before the disaster of the synchronizer, or
+- restore the participant's state to a backup before the disaster of the sync domain, or
-- roll out a new synchronizer as a repair strategy in order to :ref:`recover from a lost synchronizer <recovering_from_lost_domain>`
+- roll out a new sync domain as a repair strategy in order to :ref:`recover from a lost sync domain <recovering_from_lost_domain>`

 The state of applications that interact with a participant's ledger API must be
 backed up before the participant, otherwise the application state has to be
 reset.

-Among the different nodes of a synchronizer (sequencer, mediators, synchronizer topology manager),
+Among the different nodes of a sync domain (sequencer, mediators, sync domain topology manager),
 the following constraints apply:

-- Back up the mediators and the synchronizer manager before the sequencer;
+- Back up the mediators and the sync domain manager before the sequencer;
   otherwise they may not be able to reconnect to the sequencer (``ForkHappened``).
-  The relative order of mediators, synchronizer topology manager, and participants does not matter.
+  The relative order of mediators, sync domain topology manager, and participants does not matter.

-- On a :ref:`permissioned synchronizer <permissioned-domains>`, make sure that
+- On a :ref:`permissioned sync domain <permissioned-domains>`, make sure that
-  no participant is registered at the synchronizer topology manager
+  no participant is registered at the sync domain topology manager
-  between the backup of the synchronizer topology manager and the backup of the sequencer.
+  between the backup of the sync domain topology manager and the backup of the sequencer.
   Otherwise the participant may not work correctly after the recovery.

 .. _restore_caveats: